Postdoctoral Fellow, Dept. of Plant Biology, UC Davis (Mentor: Prof. Stacey L Harmer)

 Biotic, abiotic, plant, genotype, transcriptome, genome, circadian clock, microbiome, hormone, light, temperature, pest, pathogen

-Check the link below for the complete list of publications
+Click here for complete list of publications

 Chaudhary R, Atamian HS (2017) Resistance-gene-mediated defense responses against biotic stresses in the crop model plant tomato.
 Journal of Plant Pathology and Microbiology 8:404.